hazelgrove/agda-popl17/README.md

   maximum-name-used-so-far.
 We have not needed to do that yet, but it is an easy refactoring if we do in the future.

-- Type compatability is a judgement all its own, rather than trying to use an agda internal notion of equality.
+- Type consistency is a judgement all its own, rather than trying to use an agda internal notion of equality.
 This is because the notion of compatibility that we inherit from the work on gradual typing is deliberately not transitive, so it can't be easily encoded as equality.